 **Agency team:** Scale by templating the workflow per client.
 Fixed Day 1-3 reporting can be junior-resourced; Day 8-30 diagnostic + execution requires senior content / SEO judgment.

 **In-house SEO + content team:** Day 1-7 typically owned by SEO; Day 8 prioritization joint; Day 9-30 execution typically content-team owned with SEO review.
+Our team's perspective on track ai overview citations comes from active client work, not theory.

 Most clients see meaningful citation-share movement within 90 days of starting the workflow consistently.
 Sites with strong existing SEO foundations see faster movement; sites with weak technical foundations need fundamentals work in parallel.